RobProductions/StellarUnityBuild/README.md

 # Stellar Unity Build

-*Stellar Unity Build* is a fork of the powerful automation tool [SuperUnityBuild](https://github.com/superunitybuild/buildtool), which aims to streamline the automation of your builds in Unity.
+*Stellar Unity Build* is a fork of the powerful automation tool [SuperUnityBuild](https://github.com/superunitybuild/buildtool), which aims to streamline the build process in Unity.
 This extension package provides new experimental features that offer more control over your build pipeline.

 ## Goals